AlphaXOkami/-Programming-Learning-Journal-/README.md

 I've run the test and it works, small and easy jumps if I wanted to change how high I can make the jump, I'd need to make sure that the Jump force is increased to make the jump higher.
 20 makes the jump much more realistic, and makes the jump feel more natural and smoother.

 ## 19/10/21
-# Day 4 Falling off thr stage, and respawn.
+# Day 4 Falling off the stage, and respawn.

 In the idea of a platform fighter, the goal is to knock your opponents off the screen if the game is being played with lives then it's normal for the player to respawn back on to the stage after falling off, that's what I'll be working on today.